Buy now! - Learn more about Abaarso's extraordinary story in Abaarso Founder, Jonathan Starr's, new book "It Takes A School"

 Prior to 2014, Abaarso’s entrance year was 9th grade.
-In 2014, the entry year changed to 7th grade with very few students being added into the other years.
-The school generally accepts 46 new 7th graders each year, but fewer than 10 total new students from 8th grade to 12th grade.
-This makes it far more challenging to enter Abaarso after 7th grade.
+In 2014, the entry year changed to 7th grade with very few students being added into 8th grade.
+The school generally accepts 35-40 new 7th graders each year.
+As of 2021, Abaarso School no longer accepts students into grades 9th-12th.

 It is also common for students to finish grade 7 or even grade 8 at their primary school, and then enter Abaarso and go back to 7th grade.
 The students who do this recognize that the opportunity provided by an Abaarso education is worthwhile, even it it means repeating one or two years.

 The primary means for entrance into Abaarso is through its own 7th grade entrance exam.
 This examination is created by Abaarso each year and designed to test a student’s current education level, potential, and tenacity.
 While far from a perfect measure, higher scores have a significant positive correlation with performance at Abaarso.

 Entrance examinations are typically held in Abaarso, Hargeisa, and Burao with students from nearby regions expected to make the trip to one of those locations.
 If there is enough demand, the school may add separate examinations in other regions or even outside Somaliland.